 Pros

-Accepts drivers without experience and provides training opportunities
+Accepts inexperienced drivers without prior CE license experience

-Free hostel accommodation with kitchen, bathroom, shower and laundry facilities
+Free hostel accommodation with kitchen, shower, washing machine

 Cons